zeroc-ice/ice-demos/cpp11/README.md

 - [Manual](./Manual) contains complete examples for some of the code snippets in the [Ice manual][1].

-- [Chat](./Chat) contains the C++ server, a command-line client, and a QT client for the ZeroC [Chat Demo][2].
+- [Chat](./Chat) contains the C++ server, and two command-line clients for the ZeroC [Chat Demo][2].

-- [IceTouch](./IceTouch) contains iPhone demos for the Ice Touch SDKs.

-## Building and Running the Demos on Linux and OS X
+## Building and Running the Demos on Linux and macOS

 ### Prerequisites

 The makefiles require GNU make 3.80 or later.

-On OS X, the command-line demos require the Xcode Command Line Tools to be installed (use `xcode-select --install` to install them).
+On macOS, the command-line demos require the Xcode Command Line Tools to be installed (use `xcode-select --install` to install them).
 The Ice Touch sample programs require the [Ice Builder for Xcode][3].